vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-opt-in-and-outs.md

 * Businesses must clearly state the name of the business that the user is opting in to receive messages from
 * Businesses must comply with applicable law

-The policy will no longer dicate the following requirements that are in the current opt-in policy:
+The policy will no longer dictate the following requirements that are in the current opt-in policy:

 * That opt-ins must be obtained in a third-party channel
 * That opt-in permission is obtained in-line and contextually during the relevant user flows